VldKnd/numerical-data-representation/README.md

 # numerical-data-representation

-Encodings to represent numerical data
+Small exepriments on encodings to represent numerical data for neuralk.

 ## Dependencies installation